YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. code-block:: bash

-   $ mupip create -region=MAMMALS
+   $ mupip create -region=YDBOCTO

-This command creates the database file specified by the Global Directory (named by the Global Directory environment variable) for region MAMMALS.
+This command creates the database file specified by the Global Directory for region YDBOCTO.

 .. _mupip-downgrade: